-6. Cut, split, and stack loosely to allow maximum air movement.
+6. Cut, split, and LOOSELY stack to allow maximum air movement.
 Firewood must be thoroughly dry before the next spring to prevent formation of spore mats and pressure pads.
+Best to tarp.

 Asymptomatic red oaks within the perimeter line of the epicenter should be removed but do not require special treatment.
 Trees within the white oak group, as well as all non-oak species, can be retained.